TrustyBeard/Python-Correlation/README.md

 would be available prior to a film's release.
 That yeilded a 63.2% accuracy rate when it came to predictions, not great.
 Having already run through the RFE and determined that the best 3 features for predicting whether a movie will be profitable I trimmed down the features to just those three and ran it through the same algorithm - 63.11%.
-I iterated this technique two more times trying the best two features and then the feature.
+I iterated this technique two more times trying the best two features and then the best feature.
 The biggest difference between the best and worst prediction accuracies was only about 1.5% and the best results came from having a greater number of features available to predict from.